Recipes

 Instructions

-3. Stir in the ground (minced) meat, garlic and chopped peppers, combine well.
-Sauté for 4-5 minutes over medium to high heat, stirring continuously.
+3. Stir in the ground (minced) meat, garlic and sauté for 4-5 minutes over medium to high heat, stirring continuousl, until the meat is browned.

-4. Add the tomato paste, chopped tomatoes and 240ml water, combine well.
-Season with salt and ground black pepper and cook over medium heat for 30 – 35 minutes, stirring occasionally.
-The sauce will reduce at the end of this period; check the seasoning and add more salt or ground black pepper if needed.
-Stir in the chopped parsley and combine well, turn the heat off.
+4. Add the tomato paste, chopped tomatoes and water, combine well.
+Season with salt, ground black pepper, cumin, combine and bring to the boil, then reduce the heat to low and simmer for 25 minutes, stirring occasionally.
+The sauce will thicken at the end of this period; check the seasoning and add more salt or ground black pepper if needed, turn the heat off.

 5. Towards the last 10 minutes of the meat sauce to get ready, pour in the hot water to a medium sized pan and stir in your pasta (I like to use shell shaped conchiglie pasta, which reminds me the manti shape).
 Cook your pasta, al dente, as per the cooking instructions in the package (conchiglie pasta cooks al dente in 10 minutes).
 Drain the water and drizzle a little olive oil over and combine, so the pasta doesn’t stick.

-7. You are now ready to ensemble your cheat manti feast; using a serving spoon, place the pasta on a plate.
-Spread the 3 – 4 tablespoonfuls of the meaty sauce over the pasta and scatter a few small dollops of garlicky yoghurt over the sauce.
-Drizzle pul biber infused olive oil over the garlicky yoghurt.
+7. You are now ready to ensemble your cheat's manti feast; using a serving spoon, place the pasta on a plate.
+Spread the 3 – 4 tablespoonfuls of the meat sauce over the pasta and scatter a few small dollops of garlicky yoghurt over the sauce.
+Drizzle spiced oil over the garlicky yoghurt.
 Serve immediately.

 8. Afiyet Olsun.